Creating crawlers

 Returns the

-attribute of the element matchingselector
+titleattribute of the element matchingselector.

 Returns the

-attribute of the element matchingselector
+hrefattribute of the element matchingselector.

 - remove(selector)